MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/configure-federation-routes-and-media-traffic.md

 1. On the Skype for Business Server 2019 Front End server, open the existing topology in Topology Builder.

-2. In the left pane, navigate to the site node, which is located directly below **Lync Server**.
+2. In the left pane, navigate to the site node, which is located directly below **Skype for Business Server**.

 3. Right-click the site and then click **Edit Properties**.

 4. In the left pane, select **Federation route**.

-5. Under **Site federation route assignment**, clear the **Enable SIP federation** check box to disable the federation route through the legacy Lync Server 2010 environment.
+5. Under **Site federation route assignment**, clear the **Enable SIP federation** check box to disable the federation route through the legacy environment.

      ![Edit Properties dialog, Federation route page](../../media/migration_lyncserver_w15_federation_disable.JPG)

 6. Click **OK** to close the Edit Properties page.

-7. From **Topology Builder**, select the top node **Lync Server**.
+7. From **Topology Builder**, select the top node **Skype for Business Server**.

 8. From the **Action** menu, click **Publish Topology**.